 Disable Browser Extensions

 Extensions can be very manipulative in terms of error generation.
-Since the STATUS_ACCESS_VIOLATION error is caused due to bad error handling in coding programs, it’s possible that the error is caused due to any bad Chrome extension.
+Since the STATUS_ACCESS_VIOLATION error is caused due to bad error handling in coding programs, the error may be caused due to any wrong Chrome extension.

-And the best way to deal with this situation is to disable all your extensions at once and then re-enabling them one by one.
+And the best way to deal with this situation is to disable all your extensions and re-enable them one by one.
 By this, you can figure out what extensions are causing the problem.

 - Launch Google Chrome on the computer.

-- Hover on the More Tools and select the Extensions tab.
+- Hover on More Tools and select the Extensions tab.

 - Toggle OFF the button to disable all installed extensions.

 Now enable individual extensions one by one and see which extensions cause the STATUS_ACCESS_VIOLATION error.
-If you found the culprit, then simply uninstall that chrome extension.
+If you found the culprit, then uninstall that Chrome extension.

 Switch to Different Browsers

 As this is a browser-specific issue, you can try switching to other browsers.
-Some good alternatives are Chromium and Firefox.
+Some good alternatives are Microsoft Edge and Firefox.
 Although it is not a solution, at least you can get your work done.

-Even firefox lets you import data from Chrome so that you can start working fine without any hassle.
-Chromium, on the other hand, is very similar to chrome so you can sign in with your Google account and sync your data as you already did with Chrome.
+Even Firefox lets you import data from Chrome so that you can start working fine without any hassle.
+Microsoft Edge, on the other hand, is very similar to Chrome, so you can sign in with your Microsoft account and sync your data across different devices.